CADViewer/cadviewer-tomcat-01-linux/README.md

 ## Install

-### Windows:

-Use as is.

 ### Linux:

-In cadviewer/WEB-INF/web.xml, change all \<!-- --> settings strings for AX2023 executable, DwgMerge executable, and all cadviewer paths so they match the tomcat/webapps/ setting in Linux install environment.

-Unpack the tar.gz file with ax2023 executable in /cadviewer/converters/ax2023/linux folder.

 Ensure ax2023_L64_xx_yy_zz has chmod 777 permissions.

 Ensure /cadviewer/converters/files/ folder and all subfolders to this folder have full read and write permissions.

+### Windows:

+In cadviewer/WEB-INF/web.xml, change all \<!-- --> settings strings for AX2023 executable, DwgMerge executable, and all cadviewer paths so they match the etting in windows install environment.